spacetimeengineer/mupy/README.md

 The special strings known as system-codes are probably the most important features to be dispensed by the mu technology but what are they exactly?
 The whole idea behind a system-code was that it was a string which represented a specific part, assembly, technology or most generally speaking, a system.
 It could be thought of as a seed which carried information regarding some system's geometry, operation, assembly, dissasembly and meta-data.
 A system-code decoding could be perfomred using mupy ; mupy generates a digital-twin representation of some system from it's corresponding syste-code and the resources for manufacturing or assembling it.

-Consider every single hardware element one might find in a hardware store and consider every meaningful aspect of that part being something with could be subject to variance like say the distance of a punched out hole in a bracket from it's edge for a screw to slide through and fasten with and the radius of said hole  and the length of the edge of the bracket for example and consider that the person who authored such a part or piece of hardware did so with code and did so with meaningful intention and parametrization such that if someone else wanted to commit thier own configurations.
-Now consider that there existed parts which you could not find at a hardware store also, like a guitar or beauty products and consider all the pssible permutations there might exist and consider all the things that have never been invented yet but might be.
-Now consider how one might identify in a human-readable, meaningful, part-like or serial-code like way, a part or hardware geometry with such vast permutation sets and containing it in a short string.
+Consider every single hardware element one might find in a hardware store and consider every meaningful aspect of that part being something with could be subject to variance like say the distance of a punched out hole in a bracket from it's edge for some screw to slide through and fasten with and the radius of said hole and the length of the edge of the bracket for example and consider that the person who authored such a part or piece of hardware did so with code and did so with meaningful intention and parametrization such that if someone else wanted to commit thier own configurations to the part they could.
+Now consider that there existed parts which you could not find at a hardware store also, like a guitar or beauty products and consider all the possible permutations there might exist and consider all the things that have never been invented yet but might be.
+Now consider all the permutations that exist when assemblies of any combination and any complex hierarchy set are granted certification and hence systems-code set.
+Now consider how one might identify in a human-readable, meaningful, part-like or serial-code like way, a part, hardware, an assembly or technology with such vast permutation sets and containing all it in a relativly short string.
+And you can pull those all into a script to build whatever assembly you like.

 ### Properties

   - Follows general schema : <Family-Code>-<Type-Code>-<Param-Code>
   - Human decipherable
   - Identifies Geometry/Part/Hardware/Assembly/System
   - System-Seed
   - Encodable/Decodable
   - Schema-less : Each <Family-Code>-<Type-Code> permutation dictates it's own rules.
   - Constituent-Codes:
     - family-code : Serves as a name-space code.
 Ussually parts of the same style or shared functions belong to it.
     - type-code : Identifies a part without specifying parameters.
 What makes something a different type or family is for the author to decide.
     - parametrization-code : Stores information describing the input parameters of a system.